MeloBastian/Mam_Ne/Mapping/README.md

 # **/Mapping** (total size = 2.8G)

-After all the alignements filtering step, we endup with a set of 6000 genes.
+After filtering the alignments, we end up with a set of 6000 genes.

-[1] We agregate them in 6x1000 multialignement file (.ali files) and 6x1000 concatened files (.conc files).
+[1] We aggregate these single-gene aligments in 6 groups of 1000 multi-alignement files (.ali files, a special format used by Bayescode, tabulating all alignments in a single file with heaser) and 6x1000 concatened files (.conc files, in phylip format).

-[2] One of the 1000 concatened genes file is used to compute a phylogeny using Iqtree2 and a GTR+4 model (iqtree2 -s {multigene.conc}  -m GTR+G4 -nt 8 -alrt 1000 -B 1000 --boot-trees).
+[2] One of the 6 concatenation is used to compute a phylogeny using Iqtree2 and a GTR+4 model (iqtree2 -s {multigene.conc}  -m GTR+G4 -nt 8 -alrt 1000 -B 1000 --boot-trees).

-[3] The multialignement and the tree are used for the mapping.
+[3] The multialignement and the tree are used for the mapping of substitutions.
    The mapping is realised using Bayescode Version: 0d767fc (https://github.com/bayesiancook/bayescode.git) 6 independent mapping were realised corresponding to the 6 set of 1000 genes.
 The output are then merged in a unique file.